ibm-cloud-docs/pattern-vpc-security/overview.md

 Note that {{site.data.keyword.secrets-manager_full_notm:}} is a high available platform which has built-in resiliency and backups in each region.
 Customers have specific responsibilities around secrets management.
 More details can be found here: [Security Design](https://docs/vpc-resiliency?topic=vpc-resiliency-security-design).
 Ensure high availability of secrets management platform.
 Provisions for high availability and encrypted backups should be used.

-## Privilege Identity and Access Management
+## Privileged Identity and Access Management
 {: #PIM}

 ## Bastion Host and Privilege Identity and Access Management (PAM)